What benefit do I get from using MyWay Diabetes?

 We need to know certain details about you when you sign up to use the service so that we can make sure that we can identify you on NHS systems and link your account to your information.
 You can enter this information using the secure registration form.
 We only ask you to supply these details once and will never pass them on to any third-parties.

-What should I do when I am finished using the system?
+What should I do when I am finished using the system for the day?

 To maximise your security online, you should always click the "logout" button in the top right of the screen.
 Once you have done this, close your web browser by clicking the 'x' in the top right corner.